MATLAB based language for generating randomized multiple choice questions: How does work?

-One may wonder about the purpose of the folder \verb!Final!.
-The thing is that \Spike\ overwrites an old spike file if there is one.
-Hence, if one is absolutely happy with the final version of the assignment and the assignment is ready to be posted online for students to view, then it is very desirable if not necessary to copy the final version to a secure place where \Spike\ does not poke its nose.
+\Spike\ overwrites an old assignment \LaTeX-file if there is one.
+Hence, as long as one is happy with the final version of the assignment and the assignment is ready to be posted on a university online learning site, it is desirable if not necessary to copy the final version to a secure place where \Spike\ does not poke its nose.
 The folder \verb!Final! is that secure place.